Wait on Me (EP): Background and release

 According to SM Entertainment's third quarter earnings report in November 2024, Kai would be releasing a new EP in the first quarter of 2025.

 On March 5, 2025, Star News reported that Kai was preparing for his comeback in music scene in April 2025, with music video scheduled to film next week.
-On March 31, SM confirmed the release date of Kai's fourth EP to be on April 21.
+On March 31, SM Entertainment confirmed the release date of Kai's fourth EP to be on April 21.
 In addition, the EP has a total of seven tracks including the title track of the same name and the first single "Adult Swim" to be released 19 days prior.
 The pre-orders also began at various online and offline music stores.
 On April 1, the website 'Behind Wait' (kai-waitonme.com) was created in conjunction with Kai's fourth EP and the schedule of various contents of the EP.
-The next day, Kai confirmed to hold his first showcase since debuting as a soloist in 2020 at Yes24 Live Hall in Gwangjin District, Seoul from 20:00 (KST) and would also be live stream online through EXO's YouTube and Weverse channels.
-The first single "Adult Swim" was released along with its music video on April 3.
+The next day, Kai confirmed to hold his first showcase since debuting as a soloist in 2020 at Yes24 Live Hall in Gwangjin District, Seoul from 20:00 (KST) and would also be live stream online through Exo's YouTube and Weverse channels.

+The pre-release single "Adult Swim" was released along with its music video on April 3.
+A music video for the b-side song "Walls Don't Talk" was released on April 15.

+The title track "Wait On Me" was released on April 21 alongside the full album.

+Reception

+Bandwagon Asia called the album "the K-pop album of the year."
+The Hollywood Reporter named the pre-release single "Adult Swim" one of the best K-pop songs of 2025, calling it "the breath of fresh air 2025 needed".
+Dazed included the b-side song "Off And Away" in its list of the 30 best K-pop songs of 2025, calling it "hypnotic" and "lush."